rytswd/get-istio-multicluster/docs/snippets/steps/install-istio-operator.md

 <!-- == export: istio-operator-with-istioctl / begin == -->

 > 📝 **NOTE**:
 > This will install Istio version based on `istioctl` version you have on your machine.
-You will need to manage your `istioctl` version separately, or you could take manifest generation approach instead.
+You will need to manage your `istioctl` version separately, or you could take manifest generation approach instead, which is based on declarative and static definitions.

 ```bash
 {